-In 2019, he succeeded David Fraher as the new president and CEO of Arts Midwest.
-From 2016 to 2019, he presided over all philanthropic activity at the Oregon Shakespeare Festival.
-He was chief officer of development and marketing at Alaska Public Media from 2012 to 2016 and executive and artistic director of Anchorage Opera from 2006 to 2012.
-Prior to joining Anchorage Opera, he was the director of the National Patrons Council at Americans for the Arts.
+Torrie Allen (he/him) stepped into the role of President and CEO at Arts Midwest in 2019.
+Prior to this, he presided over all philanthropic activity at the Oregon Shakespeare Festival from 2016 to 2019 and served as the chief officer of development and marketing at Alaska Public Media from 2012 to 2016.
+He also led the Anchorage Opera as the executive and artistic director from 2006 to 2012, after directing the National Patrons Council at Americans for the Arts.

-Prior to his career in nonprofit leadership, Allen spent a decade traveling the world as a professional concert and opera singer.
-His professional performance credits include Opéra National de Paris; Teatro Real Madrid; Bregenz Festpiel.
-Austria; Rudolfinum, Prague; Carnegie Hall; St. Petersburg State Symphony, Russia; Metropolitan Opera and the Aspen Music Festival.
+Prior to his career in nonprofit leadership, Torrie spent a decade traveling the world as a professional concert and opera singer.
+His professional performance credits include Opéra National de Paris; Teatro Real Madrid; Bregenz Festpiel, Austria; Rudolfinum, Prague; Carnegie Hall; St. Petersburg State Symphony, Russia; Metropolitan Opera, and the Aspen Music Festival.